AdKats/AdKats/README.md

     want (within a ticket count window).
     This is currently not an available option in default battlefield aside from Procon commands since the game limits players to one switch per gaming session.
-    Whitelisted players can type '@moveme' and TeamSwap will queue them.
+    Whitelisted players can type '!moveme' and TeamSwap will queue them.
     This is meant to be available to players outside the admin list, usually by paid usage to your community or to clan members only.
-    Admins can also use '@moveme', and in their case it bypasses the ticket window restriction.
+    Admins can also use '!moveme', and in their case it bypasses the ticket window restriction.
     When players are moved by admins, use the moveme command, or use assist, they are locked to that team for the current round.
     When a player is moved by admin, multibalancer unswitcher is disabled for a few seconds to remove the chance of